Jason De León

 Biography

-I am an anthropologist whose research interests include theories of violence, materiality, Latin American migration, photoethnography, forensic science, and archaeology of the contemporary.
-I direct the Undocumented Migration Project (UMP), a long-term study of clandestine border crossing that uses a combination of ethnographic, archaeological, visual, and forensic approaches to understand this phenomenon in a variety of geographic contexts including the Sonoran Desert of Southern Arizona, Northern Mexican border towns, and the southern Mexico/Guatemala border.
-I am currently working on book
+I am an anthropologist interested in the themes of violence, materiality, masculinity, border security, Latin American migration, and public anthropology.
+Methodologically, my work draws on a range of methods including ethnography, photoethnography, and archaeology of the contemporary.
+I direct the Undocumented Migration Project (UMP), a long-term study of clandestine border crossings that uses a combination of ethnographic, archaeological, visual, and forensic approaches to understand this phenomenon in a variety of geographic contexts including the Sonoran Desert, the southern Mexico/Guatemala border, the Balkans, and the Mediterranean.
+I am also involved in extensive exhibition work including the participatory installation Hostile Terrain 94 that has been shown in more than 160 locations across four continents.

-I hold a split faculty position in the Department of Anthropology and Chicana/o Studies.
-I am affiliated with the Cotsen Institute of Archaeology, which is where my research lab is located (in the same room where I began my undergraduate studies under the mentorship of Jeanne Arnold in the mid-1990s).
+I hold a split faculty position in the Department of Anthropology and Chicana/o and Central American Studies.
+I am also Director of the Cotsen Institute of Archaeology, which is where my research lab is located (in the same room where I began my undergraduate studies under the mentorship of Professor Jeanne Arnold in the mid-1990s).

 Publications